FujiwaraChoki/MoneyPrinterV2/README.md

 # MoneyPrinter V2

-An Application that automates every process of making money online.
+An Application that automates the process of making money online.
+MPV2 (MoneyPrinter Version 2) is as the name suggests, the second version of the MoneyPrinter project.
+It is a complete rewrite of the original project, with a focus on a wider range of features and a more modular architecture.

 > **Note:** MPV2 needs Python 3.9 to function effectively.

-Please note MPV2 is a work in progress and does not have all mentioned features implemented yet.

 ## Features